 During autumn, warm hues are everywhere!
 Golden-brown leaves fall from trees, amber flames flicker atop spice-scented candles and, of course, orange pumpkins adorn both residential homes and haunted houses.

 Blue pumpkins and “blue buckets” are associated with autism spectrum disorder and other special needs.
 The National Autism Association says 1-in-54 children are affected by autism.
 Many families find the blue hue to be a helpful distinction, especially for trick-or-treaters who are nonverbal, unable to make eye contact, skip costume-wearing because of sensory issues and older kiddos with developmental disabilities (that may otherwise be shunned because of age).
-Some parents, however, disagree with the blue approach because their child is unnecessarily urged to disclose disabilities and, therefore, singled out.
-As with many choices made by families, decisions are personal and varied.
-Others prefer the option of trick-or-treat card cutouts (downloaded here).
+Some parents, however, disagree with the blue approach because they feel it urges families and/or children to unnecessarily disclose disabilities and, therefore, could result in a child being singled out.
+As with many choices made by individual families, decisions are personal and varied.
+Others prefer the option of special needs informant card cutouts (downloaded here) to present while treating.

 Purple pumpkins promote awareness of epilepsy.
 According to the Epilepsy Foundation, 1-in-26 Americans will be diagnosed with epilepsy at some point in their life.
 Almost 500 new cases of epilepsy are diagnosed every day.
 To find out more about the Purple Pumpkin Project and its origins, visit epilepsy.com.